 9. The great cultural song ‘Men of Harlech’ was inspired by a siege during the War of the Roses.
 Dafydd ap Ieuen ap Einion held out at Harlech Castle on the side of the Lancastrians for a staggering eight years; the longest known siege in the history of the British Isles.
 Eventually, Dafydd surrendered at the point of starvation .
 It was the last Castle to give away to the Yorkists.
 They left the Castle playing music and flying flags.
 One of the survivors was the Lancastrian Henry Tudor, later to be Crowned Henry VII.

-10. The final and tenth Welsh castles fact revolves around Dolforwyn Castle in Powys.
+10. The final and tenth of our Welsh castles facts revolves around Dolforwyn Castle in Powys.
 This was built in the late thirteenth century by Llywelyn ap Gruffudd, the Welsh prince of Gwynedd.
 Jan Morris in his book on Welsh history calls this the saddest of all the Welsh castles and perhaps all Welsh buildings too.

 “…the last of the castles the Welsh princes of Wales ever built, upon the soil of their own country.
 A steep and squelchy track, more mud than grass, winds its way to this fateful bastion.”